 Videoconferencing is a popular alternative to traditional face-to-face depositions because it is cost-effective and eliminates the need for expensive, inconvenient and stressful travel.
 While face-to-face interaction is most certainly preferred, video conference depositions can be a smart option, especially when you consider the travel cost and lost time for attorneys and other staff.
 The Diamond ...

-There are many advantages of using a neutral space, like a deposition center, to hold your next depo.
+There are many advantages of using a neutral space to hold your next deposition.
 Someone Else Oversees Logistics Why worry about tables, chairs, coffee, water and snacks when you have important depo prep to do?
-Even when you leave these duties to your paralegal, his or her time can be better [...]
+Even when you leave these duties to your paralegal, his or her time can be better spent helping you hone [...]

 Multimedia presentations have become essential to today’s litigation.
 Attorneys now frequently rely on the power of sight, sound and motion to create lasting impressions on judges, juries and opposing counsel.
 Synchronized video transcript is one such type of multimedia presentation that can be used in trials, mediations, arbitrations and other legal proceedings.
 Diamond Reporting’s synchroniz...